 - Vacations – Vacation may be a little easier.
 Read more about taking a vacation when you have chickens.

 - Garden – Your garden or any important plants will be safe!
 If the chickens are let loose they surely will eat up some of the stuff in the garden.
 They even ate my ferns!
 Ferns are some of my favorite plants!
 Ugg.

 - Chicken Poop – The chicken poop will be contained.
 If you let those little stinkers loose they will surely poop on the porch and the steps and all of the places you don’t want or need poop, for that matter!
 No kidding!

 Chicken Run Cons

 - Pellet diet – They won’t get the benefit of having more variety in their diet.
-It is healthy for them to roam free, they get many vitamins and minerals from foraging bugs, and weeds!
+It’s healthy for them to roam free, they get many vitamins and minerals from foraging bugs and weeds!

 - Less nutritious eggs – Unfortunately, a diet made up of mostly just chicken feed means that you will end up with eggs that may have less nutrients.